Last updated: November 20, 2021

-The Western side of the Bayside Trail is a Class 5 trail while the Eastern side is classified as a Class 3 trail.
+Difficulty: Easy (Western side is a Class 5 trail, Eastern side is a Class 3 trail)

 Bushy Yate (Eucalyptus)

 Wayside signs along the Bayside trail highlight the importance of Point Loma and its strategic location in our military history.
 In 1852, the U.S. Government designated the area as a military reserve.
 The Army housed a portion of its intricate coastal defense system on Point Loma.

 During World Wars I and II cannons, mortars, and observation bunkers were constructed in a protective ring around the harbor.
 You’ll see a 1919 searchlight power station that was part of the system and housed huge searchlights that were used to light up the harbor entrance.
 The searchlight itself was housed a short way down the trail.
 When it was needed the soldiers wheeled it out on steel tracks, most of which have been removed.
 From there it could sweep the harbor entrance and illuminate approaching ships and aircraft.

 From the tip of Zuniga Jetty, which you can see stretching from North Island southward toward the ocean, a submarine net anchored to Point Loma could be raised to prevent the entry of enemy underwater craft.

 Today you can also see modern day military defense installations.
 At the end of the trail is a view of Ballast Point, home to nuclear-powered submarines.
 Across the bay you can see Naval Air Station North Island.

 There is a slight grade over the course of the hike, resulting in a 340 feet elevation change between the trailhead and bottom of the trail.
 This may be challenging for hikers with respiratory or heart problems.
 Benches and stopping points are located periodically along the hiking route.
 The trail begins as an asphalt road and becomes gravel and dirt part-way down.

 The Western section of this trail is classified as a Class 5 trail while the Eastern section is a Class 3 trail.